KylesCorner/CSCI460/tools/README.md

 ## Speedy Kernel Compiler
 `init_make.sh` is a small bash script that runs the make commands necessary to compile the linux kernel.
 It will utilizes all processing cores on the system in order to do this.
+Requires sudo permission.

-In order for you to use this script you will need to edit the `KERNEL_DIR` and `LOG_DIR` variables to fit your system.
-For the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633) use this script instead of running the commands
+For the [programming
+assignment](https://canvas.umt.edu/courses/18301/assignments/228633) use this
+script instead of running the commands
 - `cd /home/kernel/linux-hwe-4.15.0`